-I recently attended and spoke at two (Rakuten Expo and I.R.C.E.) of the three (Ignite, by Practical Ecommerce, in September) conferences that I’ve scheduled to participate in this summer.
+I recently attended and spoke at two (Rakuten Expo and I.R.C.E.) of the three conferences that I’ve scheduled to participate in this summer.
 In this article, I’ll share broad themes that I’ve observed thus far.

 Observations from Rakuten Expo and I.R.C.E.

 - Judging by the number of workshops offered at I.R.C.E. and the number of mentions in seemingly every presentation, Amazon clearly remains the dominant player.
 But, historically, I understand the dangers when a business dominates any sector.
 I wouldn’t call Amazon’s position a monopoly.
 But it’s as close to an oligopoly as you can get.
 This creates the opportunity for market control and the ability to influence, create barriers, and determine winners and losers.
 Amazingly, Amazon dominates without any direct advertising, as Amazon’s sellers do the pitching for it.

 - The number of participants at I.R.C.E. appears to be waning.
 While vendor participation seems to be holding strong, I was struck by the lack of potentially budding ecommerce companies that were there.
 This seems to be following what is happening globally, as U.S. ecommerce companies are maturing and transitioning into more of a consolidation phase, while companies in other parts of the world enter into an era of rapid growth.